fmmmlee/Monte-Carlo-Practice/README.md

 - implement barriers into option price calculation in kernel
 - implement Kahan summation in kernel
 - add option to read/write metrics to log file
-- identify difference between CPUand GPU versions that causes CPU to have consistently lower estimate
+- identify difference between CPU and GPU versions that causes CPU to have consistently lower estimate
 - possibly change Box-Muller transformation in kernel to something that doesn't require using 2 random numbers (if such an algorithm exists and isn't a performance loss - I'm not hopeful)

 ### bundled_utilities